qtcoding/helloworld/README.md

 # helloworld
-beginning project to mess around with
+A beginning project to mess around with.

+Try changing some of the content of the program!